-San Diego Deportation Defense Attorney
+San Diego Deportation Defense Lawyer

 An immigration judge can deport anyone who is not a citizen of the United States.
 This includes permanent immigrants (LPR) and nonimmigrant visa holders.